martin-azpillaga/M/README.md

 ## Installation

-Install the **M language server** extension from the VSCode marketplace.
+Install the **M language server** extension from the VSCode or VSCodium marketplace.

 ## Documentation